In search of the truth about Diana Nyad

-Winning an Olympic medal was Diana Nyad’s first Xtreme Dream.
-But she was never fast enough to qualify for the Olympic Trials.
+Winning an Olympic medal was Diana Nyad’s first Xtreme Dream, but she was never fast enough to qualify for the Olympic Trials.
 That hasn’t stopped her, though, from claiming that she did.

-With five meters to go in the 100 backstroke final at the ’68 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
-Only the top three earn a trip to Mexico City.
+With five meters to go in the 100 backstroke final of the 1968 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
+Only the top three finishers earn a trip to Mexico City.

 Among the seven trailing Hall is 14-year-old Laura Novak of Dearborn, Michigan.
 Novak won a state championship at 12.
 Two years later, she finds herself going head-to-head against some of the greatest athletes in the world.
-The three officials in her lane lean in with their stopwatches as Novak windmills her last stroke and stretches into the wall.
+The three officials in her lane lean in with their stopwatches as Novak stretches for the wall.

 A few minutes later, her coach gives her the bad news: sixth place.

 Above: Results of the 100-meter backstroke final at the 1968 U.S. Women’s Olympic Trials.
-Winner Kaye Hall of Tacoma, Washington, would go on to set a world record in Mexico City.
+Winner Kaye Hall of Tacoma, Washington, went on to set a world record in Mexico City.
 (Images via USA Swimming.)

 On the right are the results from the 100 backstroke heats at the 1968 trials.
 You’ll find Laura Novak in heat four.
 You won’t find Diana Nyad anywhere.

-Could Someone Have Accidentally Left Nyad Off the Results?
+Could Someone Have Mistakenly Omitted Nyad From the Results?

 No, because Nyad wasn’t there.
 Had she competed, she would have known about the scoreboard.

 She also would have known that the women swam in Los Angeles, not Long Beach: